8 Reasons You Need a Prenatal Before Trying to Conceive

 When is the best time to start taking a prenatal vitamin?
 Much earlier than you think!
 If you're wondering when to start prenatal vitamins, you might be surprised.
 The ideal time to start a prenatal supplement is actually 3 months prior to conception.
 Here’s why you should start taking prenatals before pregnancy:

 - Your eggs develop 90 days before they are released, and healthy eggs are key to a healthy pregnancy.
 It’s important that your body has quality nutrients to pull from during this phase.

 - Virtually no one gets a nutritionally perfect diet every day.
 A prenatal vitamin is a good backup in case you’re not reaching your optimal daily intake of pre-pregnancy nutrients.

-- Taking vitamins before TTC may reduce the risk of preterm birth.
+- Taking prenatal vitamins before conception may reduce the risk of preterm birth.
 Researchers at the University of North Carolina, Chapel Hill found that taking vitamins prior to conception reduced the risk of preterm birth by about one half in a group of about 2,000 women.

 - Folate supports the earliest, most critical stages of fetal development.
 The baby’s neural tube (its brain and spine) develop within the first month of pregnancy, sometimes before you even know you’re pregnant.
 By the time you get that first positive test, you should already be regularly consuming folate.
 MTHR folate, which is what we use in our prenatals, is preferable to folic acid for its bioavailability.

 - Prenatal vitamins contain DHA, which is a type of omega-3 fatty acid that can help your baby’s health once you get pregnant.
 Omega-3 fatty acids also help improve cervical mucus quality (which is necessary for sperm to reach the egg), help promote an ideal balance of reproductive hormones, and help improve egg quality.